priendeau/Fnct.d/README.rst

  Initially inside the ValueToVariable engine it filter VTVRejectionFilter, and after filter with VTVVarFilter and what failling remain inside WhiteList and wait if Option IsWhiteList is trigger.

  Comment over VTVIsArrayStyleInsert
  While Shell-Array are not totally recognized information inside array, Integer and STRING are taken together, if you do have problem in regard of integer being reported not like your design is thinked try to enforce a IF test with integer with forced value.
 Because ValueToVariable take individually elements and assign it before calling your function you do have more change to keep variable structure than creation an allocation-holder and calculating like registry access.
 Another case where Array are altering the information in regard of loosing the Interger value is the uses of Associative array.
 Index are STRING and content too.
-We do recommend also to profit from Getter in place inside function from Fnct.D Structure and adopt a recuperation methode throught Getter.
+We do recommend also to profit from Getter in place inside function from Fnct.D Structure and adopt a recuperation methode through Getter.
 Default is False, but we recommend it to Set True form more than one Variable.
 Professionnal uses had enforced the uses of Variable Transfert holding name inside the Variable and call only this one ex, calling StrVarList=StrVar1,StrVar2 calling StrVarList inside VTVValueEntry does not need an Array Style Insert.

  Comment over VTVIsWhiteList
  Uses of Whitelist where some power mechanisme like compiler depend of variable like CFLAGS, LDFLAGS... do require it if your out of generating code from shell or out of main Function do require a function white list